Tomato converter: whole tomatoes, cups, grams

 How much does a tomato weigh?

-A medium tomato weighs about 123 g, with a small one around 91 g and a large one around 182 g.
+A medium, or average, tomato weighs about 123 g, with a small one around 91 g and a large one around 182 g.

 Building a salad?
 The cucumber converter handles whole-item counts and chopped cups across small, medium, and large sizes.
 See our Cucumber converter.